 Another lesson learned the hard way.
-Store your chicken feed in something other than a plastic trash can.
-Over the past few nights something has been getting into our chicken feed.
+Store your chicken feed or chicken scratch in something other than a plastic trash can.
+Over the past few nights, something has been getting into our chicken feed.
 I’m pretty sure it’s a raccoon.

-Whatever it is has been knocking the lid off and tearing apart the bag inside.
+Whatever it is, it’s been knocking the lid off and tearing apart the bag inside.
 Then the rain, which hasn’t stopped for days now, has been filling the can all night until we replace the lid again in the morning.

 Now we have a bunch of moldy chicken feed.
 It was all clumped together (and very stinky), which actually made it easier for me to separate the good from the bad.